 Anatomical Skills Workshops

-The Department of Anatomy and Neuroscience, University of Melbourne, has an Anatomical Skills Laboratory available for your next workshop.
+The Department of Anatomy and Neuroscience at the University of Melbourne, has an Anatomical Skills Laboratory available for your next workshop.

 an@tomedia™ is a self-paced learning program - and a unique way to learn about the anatomy of the human body.

 Phenomics Australia Histopathology and Digital Slide Service